 Mellone F. Long brings to Center For Neighborhoods her rich experience in public sector neighborhood planning, economic development and higher education in Lorain, County, OH; Fort Myers, FL; Greenville, SC; and Cleveland, OH.
 Her background includes comprehensive neighborhood planning, transportation planning, historic preservation, economic development, affordable/workforce housing initiatives, and brownfield redevelopment.
 She holds a Ph.D from Clemson University’s School of Planning Design & the Built Environment, a M.S. in Public Policy and Management from Carnegie Mellon University, and a B.A. in Urban Studies from Cleveland State University.
 She also currently teaches undergraduate and graduate courses in Planning, Urban Studies, and Economic Development at Cleveland State University.

-Jess leads neighborhood planning and community design projects such as Better Block Louisville, P.A.I.N.T – Producing Art In Neighborhoods Together, and Community Design Assistance.
+Jess leads all planning and community design projects such as Better Block Louisville, neighborhood planning, neighborhood assessments, P.A.I.N.T – Producing Art In Neighborhoods Together, and Community Design Assistance.
+She is a certified planner and graduate of the National Charrette Institute.
 Previously, she worked with Louisville Metro as a Policy Analyst at the Center for Health Equity, with a focus on racial equity and government policy, and the Office of Performance Improvement and Innovation in the Mayor's Office where she developed equity initiatives for the Mayor’s Strategic Plan.
 Jess has a Master of Public Administration and Master of Urban Planning from the University of Louisville.
-Jess is a volunteer urban gardener and volunteers for her neighborhood association in Meriwether Fort Hill.
+Jess is a volunteer urban gardener and a mother to Jack (5) and Jemma (9 months).

 Christi is passionate about grassroots community building and is on a mission to bring the power of data and mapping into the hands of community leaders.
 She is a certified GIS Professional with 25 years of experience providing geospatial services, including more than 10 years with LOJIC.
 Her experience includes development and maintenance of ArcGIS Server based web map services, geospatial analysis, geospatial database and applications development, data mining and data fusion services.
 Christi has a BS in Environmental Geography from the University of Louisville.
 Christi enjoys playing music and gardening in her spare time, and currently serves on the board of Crescent Hill Radio where she created, produced and hosted the original Home Grown Radio Hour.